Husterknupp/anki-heimat-flora-fauna/README.md

 ## Export from Anki

+- ❗️ first import from remote before you export (otherwise notes will get lost)
 - in Anki, open "File > Export" ![](screenshot-export.png)
 - as destination dir, select this git repo
 - then, the exported content will live in a directory named like the deck is named in your Anki, however the format doesn't yet meet the git repo's format

 ```sh
 $ cd anki-heimat-flora-fauna
 $ unpack-export.sh [DIR-NAME-OF-EXPORTED-DECK] .